LBHackney-IT/hackney-prototype-kit/README.md

 If you're looking for an even simpler way to get started, you could experiment with [this CodePen](https://codepen.io/jhackett1/pen/xxRWWKv?editors=1000) instead.

+If you need help using this kit, post in the [#hackit-design-system](https://hackit-lbh.slack.com/archives/CJ6AWTH0A) channel on Slack.

 ## 👩‍💻 Get started

 There are two ways to use the prototyping kit, depending on whether you want to download and install it on your computer.